 c.
 Why should you care about it?

 All that is taken for granted, all that is assumed to be true, is it really the truth?
-A lot of it maybe.
+A lot of it may be.
 Maybe.
 But, have you arrived at this conclusion based on your own thinking or because this is what was passed on to you?
-Conditioning is when right and wrong, good and bad, moral and immoral and many other dualities are passed on to us and we accept them on the face value.
+Conditioning is when right and wrong, good and bad, moral and immoral and many other dualities are passed on to us and we accept them at face value.

 Conditioning shapes us, and sometimes, albeit as unfortunately as perhaps unintentionally, it makes us rigid too, and at times, even blind.
 The more rigid you are the more fragile you become.
 Your rigidity may allow you to weather a lot but one big blow and it all breaks.